lawrenceslng/GenAI-Multi-Agent-System-Demo/PRESENTATION.md

 ## Next Steps
 - Try to look into combining sequential agents with round robin
+- Have presentation and audio file play in sync

 ## Personal Takeaways on Generative AI Class as a whole
 Lawrence: